CascadeSTEAM/cascadesteam.github.io/donate.md

 Cascade STEAM is community supported - we are NOT a member organization with member dues.
 If you value our work and have the financial means to support us, then please donate\!
 Your donation will help fund our operations and programs, and allow us to manage our own small grants for [community projects](/community-projects).
 Any donation amount is appreciated.
 As Cascade STEAM is a 501(c)(3) nonprofit organization your donation is tax deductible.

-We have four methods to accept your donation: Check, [PayPal Giving Fund](https://www.paypal.com/fundraiser/charity/5056769), [PayPal](https://www.paypal.com/donate/?hosted_button_id=CLBXLN2E2ZU7C), or [Venmo](https://account.venmo.com/charity/donate?charity=3993349652481532884).
+Our primary donation payment option is [PayPal](https://www.paypal.com/donate/?hosted_button_id=CLBXLN2E2ZU7C).
+Additional options include Check, [PayPal Giving Fund](https://www.paypal.com/fundraiser/charity/5056769), and [Venmo](https://account.venmo.com/charity/donate?charity=3993349652481532884).

-Note: Check may be made payable to ”Cascade STEAM” with "Donation" memo and mailed to “104 W. Magnolia St \#2551, Bellingham, WA 98225”.
+Check may be made payable to ”Cascade STEAM” with "Donation" memo and mailed to “104 W. Magnolia St \#2551, Bellingham, WA 98225”.
 Check and PayPal Giving Fund provide the full amount of your donation, however PayPal Giving Fund may take up to 45 days to process.
 PayPal and Venmo charge a discounted processing fee for nonprofits.
 PayPal provides a mechanism for you to optionally cover this fee.
 PayPal also provides a subscription option for you to automatically donate monthly or yearly.

 As always: THANK YOU FOR YOUR SUPPORT\!